-The City of Arts and Sciences truly is a magnificent architectural marvel, one which cannot be missed if you’re visiting Valencia.
+The City of Arts and Sciences (website) truly is a magnificent architectural marvel, definitely one of the top things to do in Valencia.
 Please scroll down to view some of the many photos I took during my tour of this awesome complex.

 Read other Velvet Escape posts on Valencia: